Car Damaged in Shipping? Don’t Panic, Get Answers Here!

 Will shipping a high-value or classic car cost more?

 Often, yes.
-Carriers may charge extra for shipping high-value vehicles, and you’ll likely want supplemental insurance to cover its full value.
-TruckSpot Logistics can help you find carriers specializing in luxury car transport.
+Carriers may charge extra for high-value or classic vehicles, and you’ll almost certainly want supplemental insurance to cover the vehicle’s full value.
+TruckSpot Logistics can connect you with carriers that specialize in luxury and classic car transport.

 What if the damage to my car isn’t immediately obvious?

-Sometimes car damage in transit might be internal or only become apparent after you start driving.
-Most carriers give you a short window after delivery (usually 24-48 hours) to report concealed damage.
-Inspect the car thoroughly and take it for a test drive as soon as possible.
+Some damage – internal issues or certain mechanical problems – only becomes apparent after you start driving.
+Most carriers allow a short window after delivery (typically 24–48 hours) to report concealed damage.
+Inspect your vehicle thoroughly and take it for a test drive as soon as it’s delivered.

 Is there a standard amount insurance covers for vehicle transport damage?

-My car was already slightly damaged before shipping, will this affect my claim?
+My car had pre-existing damage before shipping.
+Will this affect my claim?

 What if the carrier disputes my transport claim?